Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/testing-api-calls-in-insomnia.md

 ## Managing environments

-A cool thing most API clients can do is the managing environment.
+A cool thing most API clients can do is manage the environment.
-You often have your own local environment, a staging/testing, and a production environment.
+You often have your local environment, a staging/testing, and a production environment.

 In Insomnia, it's super easy to add these different variables so we can easily switch between them.